CodingDog67/Urban-Environment-Detection/README.md

 Brightness augmentation
 <img src="./screenshots/augment_darker.png" alt="drawing" width="400"/>

-This is done to increase the robustness of the model and avoid overfitting
+These augmentations are done to increase the performance of the model and avoid overfitting.
+They were chosen after close inspection of the dataset, by observing the various light and weather conditions i believe will make the overall data more robust.
+Brightness and contrast can simulate a very foggy condition or a scene at night.

 By using these additional augmentation and tweaking of the learning rate and warm-up rate from a default of